-If you use drugs that may cause the condition, you are not a good candidate for male breast reduction treatment.
+If you persistently use drugs that may cause the condition, you may not be an ideal candidate for male breast reduction treatment.
 Your doctor will likely first advise you to stop using these drugs or to switch to other medications that do not cause gynecomastia.
 However, never stop taking a prescription medication without talking to your doctor first.

 Diseases may cause enlarged breasts as well.
 These may include:

 - Any conditions that interfere with normal testosterone production

 - Some tumors, such as those involving the testes, adrenal glands or pituitary gland